Like many other home-gardeners, I love growing my own tomatoes! Did you know tomatoes are the number one vegetable grown in a home vegetable garden?

 But there’s a distinct difference between great tomatoes and mediocre ones.
 As soon as you take that first bite, you’ll know if you’ve hit the mark.
 Here are my tasty tomato-growing secrets if you wish to see a garden packed with the juiciest tomatoes you’ll have ever grown!

 My 5 Secrets to Growing the Tastiest Tomatoes

 Healthy plants come with healthy soil – it’s as simple as that.
 Generally, you would just incorporate compost in the top 2 inches of the soil and be done with.
 This won’t work for tomatoes; they are deep-rooted plants and heavy feeders.

-To grow best tomatoes, amend the top 7 to 8 inches of soil with nutrient-rich compost.
+To grow the best tomatoes, amend the top 7 to 8 inches of soil with nutrient-rich compost.
 I like using Nature’s Care Organic & Natural Soil.

 Consider Raised Beds or Planters

 If your garden soil isn’t well-drained, consider a raised bed or planter for your growing tomatoes.
 With a raised bed, there won’t be any risks of standing water that could cause diseases in the tomato plants.
 You’ll also be able to use a good quality potting mix in the bed for even better yields.

 Since I only planted 3 tomato plants this season we have ours in giant planters on our front porch.
 But, I really like some of the raised garden beds available online.
 I really like this tiered wooden garden bed.
 I was able to only purchase one tomato cage this season to support vertical growth.